RaspberryPiFoundation/editor-ui/README.md

 # Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) but the app has been ejected so build scripts etc. are all in the repo now.
+This project provides a web component containing the Raspberry Pi Code Editor for use on other sites.
+Although originally bootstrapped with [Create React App](https://github.com/facebook/create-react-app), the application has been ejected so all the build scripts etc. are now in the repo.

 ## Environment variables

 The app uses the `dotenv` package to provide access to environment variables.
-Copy the example files into the correct place:
+Copy the example file into `.env` and use this file for any other environment variables the web component may require:

 ```
 cp .env.example .env
 ```

-Variables for the web component can be placed in `.env`.

-## Private repo setup (.npmrc)

-The app requires a Git token for access to private repos (currently limited to `design-system-react`).

-- Generated a token here, it'll be prefixed with `ghp_`: https://github.com/settings/tokens
-- Add a line to the bottom of `~/.npmrc` (this is in addition to the one in the repo): `//npm.pkg.github.com/:_authToken=<github_token>`

-This will then be mounted as a secret in docker, and used to authenticate against the package repo.

 ## Available Scripts